-Whistleblowing is the mechanism by which staff can raise concerns in good faith without fear of repercussions.
-All staff have a duty to raise concerns where they exist about another staff or volunteers practice.
-This may include attitude or actions of colleague's poor or unsafe practice or potential failures in adhering to the schools' policies, procedures and staff code of conduct.
+Whistleblowing is the mechanism by which staff can raise concerns about poor or unsafe practice, wrongdoing and/or potential failures in the school's arrangements in good faith without fear of repercussions.
+All staff have a duty to raise concerns about malpractice or wrongdoing where this is impacting on the safety and welfare of children.